AprilSylph/github-sponsors-listing/README.md

     - Set "Source" to "Deploy from a branch"
     - Set "Branch" to `gh-pages`
     - Click "Save"
-2. Wait for GitHub Pages to deploy
+2. Wait for GitHub Pages to deploy...
 3. Done!
-Your GitHub Sponsors listing is now published on the deployed site as `/index.json`.
+Your GitHub Sponsors listing data is now published on the deployed site.

 ### Maintenance